Ruins of Adventure

 - Weapons, Initial: 1

 Obviously, a runecaster cannot inscribe a rune he does not know, and learning a new rune is much more difficult than simply memorizing its pattern.
 Rune magic does not work without a deep understanding of the essential truths and relationships that the pattern of the rune represents.

 In any case, the essential truths that power rune magic are remarkably difficult to grasp.
 In order to learn a new rune, one must either: Have access to a teacher who already knows the rune, or complete an epic quest that ends with the appropriate revelation or insight.
-In either case, the runecaster may never know more runes than his level plus any bonus for high Intuition.
+In either case, the runecaster may never learn more than a single rune per level.

 See Runes for a list of available runes.

 Actually using a rune is a much more involved process than simply scribbling it out.
 To be effective, a rune must be specially modified to fit the circumstances surrounding its use (even a slightly different situation might mean different truths are at stake in the casting).
 Scribing a rune is a three-step process known as skapeng (shaping).
 The first step is the gormeng (planning).
 During this stage, the caster begins to concentrate on the essential truths and modifies the rune’s ideal image in his mind in accordance with the circumstances.
 The second step is the skrapeng (scraping), during which the rune is actually carved, drawn, or inscribed.
 No special tools or items are necessary to shape most runes (any old carving knife or quill will do).